SESYNC-ci/syllabi/docs/data2doc.md

 ### Practice #4: Friday

 1. Discuss the first steps of your reproducible pipeline.
 Can you aquire data programatically?
 1. Discuss the final steps of your reproducible pipeline.
-Should you creating a data package?
+Should you create a data package?
 1. Try to get that regression or classification model working, or finish that data visualization.
-1. Prepare to present on your mini-project.
+1. Prepare to present on your mini-project!

 </section>